 Don’t come work out with us just to “stay in shape” or lose a few pounds or build muscle.
 Come work out with us to improve all aspects of your health, including your mental health because believe it or not, your mental health is just as important!
 Don’t believe me?
 What if I told you the disparities in mental health burden (time/money/productivity lost due to poor mental health) between those who participated in group sports and those who did not exercise were similar to the differences between those with a college degree versus those with a high school degree and between people who differ in household income by $25,000 a year (Chekround et al., 2018)?
 Poor mental health is costly!
 Shouldn’t we all do our best to make sure ours is in top shape?

 Yes, come work out for your physical health.
 I will never tell you that is not important.
-However, I do ask that you also consider the benefits consistent exercise contributes to your mental health as well.
+However, I do ask that you also consider the benefits consistent exercise contributes to your mental health as well, so using the right equipment like an amazon ankle brace is important for health protection as well.
 You’re doing great things for your body – give yourself credit for doing great things for your brain too!
 Come try a group fitness class, break a sweat in our cycling studio.
 Walk the track, shoot some hoops, swim some laps – whatever you enjoy doing here is so much better for you than just nothing, I promise you that.
 Thirty to sixty minutes, three to five times a week – that’s all you need to improve not only your body, but your mind as well.
 We’ll see you soon!